kavinyao/scripts/README.md

 # Scripts

-A collection of scripts make life better.
+A collection of scripts that make life easier.